 Networking is one of the most powerful business tools, and if you are a small business owner, you are constantly out there trying to build your company’s client base.
 The end of the year is no different – in fact, the holidays often bring additional networking opportunities for entrepreneurs.
-It is the perfect time to introduce yourself to new contacts, or share a friendly conversation with someone you already know.
-For professional networking tips we spoke with Melissa Willis, a networking expert, long time member of BNI, and owner of the Referral Institute in New Orleans, on how to make the most out of networking during the holidays:
+It is the perfect time to introduce yourself to new contacts or share a friendly conversation with someone you already know.
+For professional networking tips we spoke with Melissa Willis, a networking expert, a longtime member of BNI, and owner of the Asentiv New Orleans, on how to make the most out of networking during the holidays:

-How should business owners decide where to invest networking time?
+How should business owners decide where to invest in networking time?

 “You want to make sure that you are networking with people who either are in your target market or they have access to your target market, i.e. if you are a person who has a product that is perfect for dogs, you are not going to go to a networking event that is all about cats and cat enthusiasts.
 So as silly as that sounds, you just want to make sure that the folks that you are building relationships with are the folks who can help you to build your business, and you want to be able to offer something as well”